kenyonj/dashed/README.md

 Dashed has to be run with root permissions in order to listen to your network devices to pick up your dash button.

+## Preparing the buttons

+In order to use your [dash buttons](http://www.amazon.com/oc/dash-button) with this library, you will need to set them up using Amazon's setup process.
+While you can automatically order products using the buttons, if you'd like to prevent the automatic ordering of a product, simply stop the  registration process before choosing a product.

+It is recommended that you read [this post](https://medium.com/@edwardbenson/how-i-hacked-amazon-s-5-wifi-button-to-track-baby-data-794214b0bdd8) on Medium by Edward Benson describing how he uses the buttons.
+The article walks you through the process of getting the buttons set up; once you have reached the point that the button is connected through WiFi, this gem will take you the rest of the way!

 ## Usage

 Dashed includes the `find_dash` executable which looks for Amazon Dash buttons